 “There’s no secret that this has been a little bit of a tumultuous year because of the budget, and especially when you look at things like engagement … I was pleasantly surprised,” Wells said.

-The story is quite different from that in 2013.
+The story is quite different from that in 2013, the year of the last major government shutdown.
 In 2013, 53 items on the survey polled at lower satisfaction numbers than in 2012.
 Two items improved.

 Since the 2013 FEVS did not include questions on sequestration, OPM could only speculate that the shutdown had something to do with poor scores.
 But with questions on the shutdown included in 2019, OPM had evidence to go off of.